 Geologists Day takes place on the first Sunday in April every year.
 Finally, a day dedicated to a woefully underrated science.
 Without geologists, we would know nothing about the history of the earth.
 Earth is over 4.5 billion years old.
 The ground we walk on is ever-changing, always moving.
 Who can tell us that for certain?
 Geologists.
 Geology is a science that studies the materials, natural features, and processes found on earth.
 It also studies the history of all life that’s ever lived — from the time of the dinosaurs till date.
 Pretty incredible, right?
 The first Geologists Day was established by scientists in the former Soviet Union in April 1966.
+Interested in subject and want to pursue it?
+Resources for scholarships in most unique areas of study are available on Scholaroo to help you take your step ahead.

 History of Geologists Day